wyamet/Regex-tutorial/Dev/regex-gist.md

 Regex anchors are used to specify where we match a regular expression.
 In this case the regex pattern starts and ends with the `^` and `$` anchors, which indicate that the pattern must match the entire string.
+In the email regex pattern `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`, the caret `^` anchors the pattern to the start of the email address so that the regex will only match if the string starts with the local part of the email address. the dollar sign `$` anchors the pattern to the end of the email address so that the regex will only match if the string ends with the TLD of the email address.
+The email regex pattern starts with the "^" anchor, which indicates that the match should start at the beginning of the string (in this case, the beginning of the email address).
+It also ends with the "$" anchor, which indicates that the match should end at the end of the string.

 ### Quantifiers

 regex quantifiers are used to specify how often we match a preceding regular expression.
 In this case
-The `+` quantifier is used to match one or more of the preceding character class or group.
-In this case, we're using it to match one or more non-whitespace characters (`\S`) before and after the @ symbol.
+The "`+`" quantifier is used to match one or more of the preceding character classes or groups.
+In this case, we're using it to match one or more non-whitespace characters (`\s`) before and after the @ symbol.
+The "`+`" means that the previous character or character class should match one or more times, for example, "`[a-z0-9_.-]+`" means that the character class should match one or more lowercase letters, numbers, underscores, dots, or hyphens.

 ### OR Operator